Rome-Floyd Humane Society event spays and neuters up to 130 cats in 2 days

 Among the first 10 cats on her operating table Tuesday morning was a female that already was about two weeks pregnant.
 She said at that point the offspring are merely “a ball of fluid and cells.”

-Part of the RFHS event included offering dog owners a chance to get their pets vaccinated or checked out by O'Kane at a reduced rate.
+Part of the RFHS event included offering dog owners a chance to get their pets vaccinated or checked out by O’Kane at a reduced cost.

 Rome resident Harrison Dupree took advantage of the opportunity and brought in his rescued boxer Roxy.
 He said he has four cats at home that already had been spayed and neutered.